This page documents how to use Stack on Azure CI.

 configuration files (

-stack.yaml).
-If you don't want to put a specific
+stack.yaml, by default).
+If you don't want to put a

-stack.yaml for a particular resolver and still want to test it, you have
+stack.yaml for a particular snapshot and still want to test it, you

 After the environment setup, actual test running is simple.
 Command: